pocket7878/json-builder/README.markdown

 - array! (&lt;json-builder&gt; seq &optional fn)

-if fn is given then fn is called with two arguments (&lt;json-builder&gt; item-in-seq). if fn is not given then seq is directly added to &lt;json-builder&gt;
+if fn is given then fn is called with two arguments (&lt;json-builder&gt; item-in-seq) and then replace data with results. if fn is not given then seq is directly replace data of &lt;json-builder&gt;

 ```lisp
 (encode